-Desktop PCs have an average replacement cycle of 3 years.
+Desktop PCs have an average replacement cycle of 5 years.
 This ensures computing platforms are kept current and PCs are replaced before components begin to fail causing data loss and unnecessary downtime for the employee.
+The use of solid-state drives (SSD) has decreased the frequency of failure and it is possible with modern processing power, desktop and laptop PCs can last longer than 5 years.

-The IT infrastructure (servers and switches) is generally upgraded as and when required rather than on any set timescale.
+The IT infrastructure (servers and switches) is generally upgraded as and when required rather than on any set timescale (although warranty periods are considered).
 When an update occurs, it generally provides a significant increase in performance and until that performance advantage is eroded to an unacceptable level, the status quo will prevail.
+Historically the upgrades have occurred between 5 and 7 years of age.